Flying astronauts has always been risky. No wonder NASA and SpaceX are on edge.

 But there are always concerns about the unexpected and the overlooked.

-The space shuttle Challenger exploded on chilly January day in 1986 after an “O-ring” joint failed amid unheeded warnings about launching in cold weather.
-In 2003, Columbia disintegrated as it was reentering Earth’s atmosphere after a piece of foam became dislodged during the launch and damaged heat resistant tiles on the wing.
+The space shuttle Challenger exploded on a chilly January day in 1986 after an “O-ring” joint failed amid unheeded warnings about launching in cold weather.
+In 2003, Columbia disintegrated as it was reentering Earth’s atmosphere after a piece of foam became dislodged during the launch and damaged heat-resistant tiles on the wing.
 A subsequent investigation found a “broken safety culture” at the space agency.

 In the past several years, NASA and SpaceX have led investigations into a trio of failures.
 In 2015, a Falcon 9 rocket carrying supplies to the station exploded during flight after the failure of a strut designed to withstand 10,000 pounds of force buckled at 2,000.
-A year later, another rocket blew up on the launchpad after the failure of a pressure vessel in the second stage liquid-oxygen tank.
+A year later, another rocket blew up on the launchpad after the failure of a pressure vessel in the second-stage liquid-oxygen tank.
 And last year, during a test of the abort system, the Dragon spacecraft exploded because of a leaky valve.
 SpaceX also has struggled with the parachute system that would guide the spacecraft to a soft landing as it returns to Earth.

 No one was injured in any of those failures.
 NASA and SpaceX said they have investigated all the problems, fixed them and are now ready to launch humans.